COVID-19 Information and Resources

 No one is Immune to the Potential Effects of Burnout

-Whether you are a medical provider, other type of employee, co-worker, part of leadership, a patient or family member, you may be impacted by burnout in the healthcare workforce.
+Whether you are a medical provider, co-worker, healthcare leader, a patient or family member, you may be impacted by burnout in healthcare.
 A growing body of literature shows the impacts in Physician and Nurse populations.

 Individual Impact